tensorflow/tfjs-models/mobilenet/README.md

 array with top classes and their probabilities.

 If you want to use this for transfer learning, see the `infer` method.

+This method exists on the model that is loaded from `mobilenet.load`.

 ```ts
 model.classify(